Training For Open Water

 You don't have to be in the open water to train for open water.
 There are lots of ways to prepare for open water swimming using your local pool.

 When swimming a long distance you need to be comfortable with your stroke.
 The majority of open water competitors swim front crawl so make sure yours is in good shape.

-- Our British Gas Swimfit zone can help you improve your front crawl.
+- Our dedicated Masters hub can help you improve your front crawl.
 Check it out here.

 - Try counting the number of strokes it takes to complete a length in the pool then reduce your stroke count while maintaining a similar speed.

 - Have a ‘back up’ stroke, such as breaststroke to swim slowly with if you need to recover.